salaboy/opensource/README.md

 As part of my Open Source Journey, a recent involvement that I had was with the Jenkins X Community and you can read more about that [here](https://salaboy.com/2020/05/19/why-isnt-jenkins-xs-future-more-open/).

-I am a huge advocate for Open Source and I am really interested in participating and sharing my experiences with other people, as well as helping people to get their Open Source Journey started.
-Feel free to reach out if you feel that I can help you to get started.

 # My Open Source Initiatives and Involvements
 Some of the projects, foundations and organizations related to Open Source where you can get involved to learn new stuff:
 - [From Monoliths to Kubernetes](http://github.com/salaboy/from-monolith-to-k8s)